Analytic Continuation of Quantum Monte Carlo Data: Optimal Stochastic Regularization Approach: The optimal regularization functional

-using certain {\it a priori} information.
-Here $\hat M$ is the ill-posed linear operator which analytically continues from the real to the imaginary axis, and function $F(i\omega)$ is approximately known from a QMC simulation.
+using some \textit{a priori} information.
+Equation (\ref{MaxEnt_problem}) is a reformulated, but equivalent problem.
+Here $\hat M$ is an ill-posed linear integral operator that analytically continues from the real to the imaginary axis, and function $F(i\omega)$ is approximately known from a QMC simulation.